 How are Cryptocurrencies Different?

 Cryptocurrencies are decentralized forms of currency, “mined” by people instead of produced by federal institutions like the U.S. Federal Reserve.
 Fiat money like U.S. dollars is controlled by the government and could be subject to seizure by law enforcement.
 Cryptocurrencies are not backed by the government.
-And, they’re extremely difficult for law enforcement to seize, because the currency exists as an encryption designed to protect the owner’s anonymity.
+And, they’re extremely difficult for law enforcement to seize, because the currency exists as encryption designed to protect the owner’s anonymity.
 This is why cryptocurrencies are commonly associated with dark web transactions.

 Since the value of cryptocurrencies is not backed by a governmental institution, the price fluctuations over the past year alone have proven to be highly volatile.
 Confusion over the actual value of cryptocurrencies has been compounded by their projected production rates, which are designed to gradually decrease over time to limit the quantity of cryptocurrency in circulation.
 Similar to precious metals, there is a finite amount of Bitcoin that can ever be mined, which is 21 million.